 During Alaska’s lingering autumn weather, Anchorage folks may need distraction from dreams of snow.
 When the sun shines, and even if it doesn’t, we find such a distraction at the corner of our own Anchorage Bowl.
 Kincaid Park, located in the southwest corner of Anchorage bordering Cook Inlet, is one heck of a fantastic place to visit any time of year, but most definitely during fall, as trees lose leaves, the sun continues to shine, and the city waits with bated breath for that first snowfall.

-Yes, AKontheGO’ers, Anchorage has a beach, despite what you may have heard about rocky, mudflat-y shores and dangerous cliffs.
+Yes, Anchorage has a beach, despite what you may have heard about rocky, mudflat-y shores and dangerous cliffs.
 It’s all true, by the way, but somehow Mother Nature took pity on the good folks of southcentral Alaska and provided us with a bit of beach land upon which to party hardy with our kids.

-Kincaid Park is easy to find from anywhere in Anchorage, and, in fact, should you fly into Alaska’s largest city, you’ll practically land on its trail system that borders the Ted Stevens International Airport.
-That’s one of the draws for families, too; the almost-constant take-offs and landings of aircraft of every make, model, and size.
+Kincaid Park is easy to find from anywhere in Anchorage, and, in fact, should you fly into Alaska’s largest city, you’ll practically land on its trail system bordering the Ted Stevens International Airport.
+That’s one of the draws for families, too; the almost-constant stream of aircraft landings from every make, model, and size.
 It’s eye candy for young and old, and one of the reasons we frequent the park.